Hyperbolic extensions of free groups: Applications

 \begin{theorem} Let $f_1,\ldots, f_k \in \Out(\free)$ be a collection of pairwise independent, hyperbolic, fully irreducible outer automorphisms.
 Then for sufficiently large $N\ge 1$, every nonidentity element of

 is hyperbolic and fully irreducible.
 Moreover, $\Gamma$ is isomorphic to the free group of rank $k$ and the extension $E_{\Gamma}$ is hyperbolic. \end{theorem}

-\begin{proof} The proof that the subgroup quasi-isometrically embeds into $\int$ is exactly the same as the Theorem $1.4$ (Abundance of Schottky groups) in Kent-Leininger \cite{KentLein}.
+\begin{proof} The proof that the subgroup quasi-isometrically embeds into $\int$ follows from a standard geometric ping-pong argument for groups acting on hyperbolic spaces, exactly as in the proof of Theorem $1.4$ (Abundance of Schottky groups) in Kent--Leininger \cite{KentLein}.
+One can also deduce the result from \cite[Lemma 3.2]{TT}.
 The point is that we are dealing with a collection of independent loxodromic automorphisms of a hyperbolic graph.
 To conclude that $E_{\Gamma}$ is hyperbolic, apply \Cref{th: intersection_main}. \end{proof}

 Our next application, to the authors' knowledge, produces the first examples of hyperbolic $\free$--extensions $E_{\Gamma}$ where $\Gamma$ is has torsion and is not virtually cyclic.
 First, for a finite group $H \le \Out(\free)$ say that a hyperbolic, fully irreducible $f \in \Out(\free)$ is \define{independent for $H$} if $f$ and $hfh^{-1}$ are independent for each $h \in H$.
 Hence, $f$ is independent for $H$ if and only if $H \cap \mathrm{comm}(f) = \emptyset$, where $\mathrm{comm}(f)$ is the commensurator of $f$ in $\Out(\free)$.